communitybridge/docs/project-control-center-pre-release/tools/security/onboarding-projects-from-github.md

 ![Installing Security Bot](https://gblobscdn.gitbook.com/assets%2F-MCG-Km6\_RcGyUVKsLIx%2F-Md\_mOyIwS7BfDv1FdCc%2F-Md\_zFZbK923mmbZQJB0%2FInstructions%20.png?alt=media\&token=60735f71-3f39-4d22-8583-1a64f7835d80)

 6\.
-A list of GitHub organization associated with the login account are listed and displayed.
+A list of GitHub organizations associated with the login account are listed and displayed.
 Select the required organization for which you want to install the Security bot.

 ![GitHub Organizations](https://gblobscdn.gitbook.com/assets%2F-MCG-Km6\_RcGyUVKsLIx%2F-Md\_mOyIwS7BfDv1FdCc%2F-Mda-O7Icw1gTvpJ6KPN%2FList.png?alt=media\&token=607604ff-a16b-43d2-a849-6600b42a55df)

-7.The Install & Authorize LFx Security GitHub App page appears.
+7.The Install & Authorize LFX Security GitHub App page appears.
 This page provides the following information:

 * Information on the permission requested for the selected repositories.
 The LFX Security requests the following permissions from the GitHub:
   * **Read** access to administer, code, check commit status, lookup members, and other metadata.